matpalm/common-crawl/meta_data_example/README.md

        ...
     }

-so if we want to do link analysis we just need to extract these..
+if we want to do link analysis we just need to extract these

-first we prototype a python script for doing it but getting an example row from a metadata file ...
+first we get an example row from a metadata file

     $ hadoop fs -text s3://aws-publicdatasets/common-crawl/parse-output/segment/1341690147253/metadata-00000 2>/dev/null
      | head -n1 > meta_data_single_row.tsv

-... then feeding it through a links extraction script which, in this simple case, just emits two columns; the source top level domain and the top level domain of each other link that's not the same.
+then we feed it through a <a href="https://github.com/matpalm/common-crawl/blob/master/meta_data_example/links_extractor.py"links extraction script</a> which, in this simple case, just emits two columns; the source top level domain and the top level domain of each other link that's not the same.

 for our simple example it's just the one link...

     $ ./links_extractor.py < meta_data_single_row.tsv
     www.museo-cb.com       contadores.miarroba.com

-if we try a slightly larger dataset...
+trying a slightly larger dataset...

     $ hadoop fs -text s3://aws-publicdatasets/common-crawl/parse-output/segment/1341690147253/metadata-00000 2>/dev/null | head -n100 | gzip > meta_data.100.tsv.gz
     $ zcat meta_data.100.tsv.gz | ./links_extractor.py | sort | uniq -c | sort -nr | head